darwin406/PoseDetection_APP/README.md

 # PoseDetection_APP
 Application for correcting exercise posture using ML kit

-#Details
+# Details
-This project was done in 2022 by six second-year undergraduate students at Postech.
+This project was done in 2022 by six second-year undergraduate students at Postech. <br>
-The project was supported and executed through the Postech UGRP(Undergraduate Group Research Program) and was awarded a second prize.
+The project was supported and executed through the Postech UGRP(Undergraduate Group Research Program) <br>
-See our reports and posters for more information.
+and was awarded a second prize :trophy:. <br><br>
-Unfortunately, it's in Korean.
+See our reports and posters for more information. <br> Unfortunately, it's in Korean.

 # Code